phac-nml/profile_dists/README.md

 a database of samples.
 Furthermore, the memory requirements of GrapeTree grow significantly with the number of samples being compared as the distance matrix is held in memory.
 As datasets grow, using text based formats such as CSV, TSV represent significant amounts of runtime in terms of reading, parsing and writing.
-New formats such as [parquet](https://parquet.apache.org/) support compression and are optimized for efficiency of storage and retreiveal of data.
+New formats such as [parquet](https://parquet.apache.org/) support compression and are optimized for efficiency of storage and retrieval of data.
 <br><br>
 To address needs of users within our team we have designed an integrated solution for calculating distance matricies and querying of genetically similar samples within a defined threshold to support outbreak and surveillance activities.
 We provide the flexibility to have standard text